Doe v. Cisco Systems, Inc. (Amicus)

 January 11, 2016

-The brief argues that the Northern District of California's dismissal of the case misinterpreted the Supreme Court's standards for cases to "touch and concern" the United States set forth in the Kiobel decision.
+The brief, submitted by the Center for Constitutional Righys and EarthRights International, argues that the Northern District of California's dismissal of the case misinterpreted the Supreme Court's standards for cases to "touch and concern" the United States set forth in the Kiobel decision.
 Briefs are also submitted by the Electronic Frontier Foundation and former U.S. Ambassador-at-Large for War Crimes Issues David Scheffer.

 January 4, 2016